John Abbott College: Stewart Apartments

 The Stewart Apartments are co-educational residences for full-time students attending John Abbott College.
 They are the only student residences in the Montreal area that are directly operated by a public English-language college.

 Student Union

 The Student Union of John Abbott College (SUJAC) promotes and defends students' rights and interests.
 SUJAC is the official liaison between the students and the college, representing students on committees, organizing student events, and overseeing the allocation of certain student fees for the various clubs that operate throughout the college.
 SUJAC works on behalf of students and informs them on relevant issues and college matters.
-The president of SUJAC for the 2020-2021 Academic Year is Emily Thom.
-The VP Internal of SUJAC this year is Théophile Bourgeois.
-The VP Academic is Samuel Wong.
-The VP External is Jonathan Sztainberg.
-The VP Finance is Molly Gunyon.
-The VP Communications is John Bedirian.
+The president of SUJAC for the 2024-2025 Academic Year is Luca Quintana.
+The VP Internal of SUJAC this year is Jordan Powell.
+The VP External is Vanshika Manan.
+The VP Finance is Emma Pitts.
+The VP Academic is Vince Joshua Lacap.
+The VP communications for this year is Zonaira Raja.